27escape/App-Basis-ConvertText2/README.md

 This also allows you to make use of templates.

+As a perl module you can obtain it from https://metacpan.org/pod/App::Basis::ConvertText2 or install

+    cpanm App::Basis::ConvertText2

+You will then be able to use the ct2 script to process files

 ## Document header and variables

 If you are just creating simple things, then you do not need a document header, but to make full use of the templating system, having header information is vital.